tbarnetlamb/hyphen/README.md

 	>>> hs.Prelude.drop(5, "Hello, world")
 	", world"

-In these two cases, the return value has been marshalled back from Haskell to Python.
+In these three cases, the return value has been marshalled back from Haskell to Python.
 Our philosophy is to aggressively try to marshall parameters *to* Haskell types, but only to convert the very simplest types (String, Text, Int, Integer, Float, Complex) *back* to Python